pulumi/docs/content/docs/get-started/aws/begin.md

 * Set `AWS_PROFILE`as an <a href="{{< relref "/docs/intro/cloud-providers/aws/setup#environment-variables" >}}" target="_blank">environment variable</a>, or
 * After creating your project in the next step, run `pulumi config set aws:profile <profilename>`.
 See <a href="{{< relref "/docs/intro/cloud-providers/aws#configuration" >}}" target="_blank">AWS Configuration</a> for more configuration options.

-Next, we'll create a new project.
+Next, you'll create a new project.

 {{< get-started-stepper >}}